QW home | image capture | prints from trans | prints from polaroids | scanning | lightjet | ultrachrome™ | ilfochrome | display life | contact us

 OUTPUT:

-Ultrachrome™ "Giclee" Prints:
+Ultrachrome™ Prints:

-One of the most exciting developments in digital imaging is the second generation of technology originally pioneered by IRIS.
-Commonly called "Giclees" these wide format inkjet prints have all of the advantages of the IRIS inkjet prints-subtle hues--a wide color gamut and the ability to print on a variety of papers--without the problems.
-In particular, Giclees now can be created with stable pigment ink sets that have a projected lifespan of nearly double the most popular color photographic processes. *
+The current generation of printers have all of the advantages of the IRIS inkjet technology-subtle hues--a wide color gamut and the ability to print on a variety of substrates--without the problems.
+In particular, modern inkjets have stable pigment ink sets that have a projected lifespan of nearly double the most popular color photographic processes. *

-In late 2002, Annette and Keith acquired an EPSON 9600 printer, which, with seven Ultrachrome(TM) inks is considered to have one of the broadest color gamuts of any printer.
-The ink and paper combination also has a life expectancy of 75 years, as rated by Wilhelm Imaging Research and represents one of the most stable mediums available.The technology permits Annette and Keith to explore a variety of printing surfaces such as fabrics, smooth and textured rag papers or plastic.
+In late 2002, Annette and Keith acquired their own EPSON 9600 printer, which, with Ultrachrome(TM) inks was considered to have one of the broadest color gamuts of any printer.
+The ink and paper combination also has a life expectancy of 75 years, as rated by Wilhelm Imaging Research and represents one of the most stable mediums available.That printer was replaced with two, an Epson 4800 and an Epson 9800, both which feature the K3 inkset for deeper blacks.
+The technology permits Annette and Keith to explore a variety of printing surfaces such as fabrics, smooth and textured rag papers or plastic.

 Lightjet 5000 Prints: